InetaVei/sprint2/README.md

 ## Project features
 - Clone the repository;
-- Import 'sprint2.sql' script into local SQL Server (e.g MySQL Workbench) and create a database;
+- Import 'sprint2.sql' database into local SQL Server (e.g MySQL Workbench) and create a database;
 - Use AMPPS or other open-source platform to launch a PHP interpreter;
-- Open the path where you can launch php interpreter, e.g. http//localhost/sprint2/
+- Open the path where you can launch php interpreter, e.g. http://localhost/sprint2/?path=darbuotojai

 ## Authors